hardpath/ordo/docs/ui.md

 ## Error Handling
 - If a command fails (e.g., due to an API error), provide clear feedback:
   ```
-  Error: Failed to fetch tasks from Microsoft ToDo.
+  Error: Failed to get tasks from Microsoft ToDo.
 Check your configuration and try again.
   ```
 - Allow the user to retry the operation without restarting the application.